The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Often Macha is seen as a separate Sovereignty Goddess, with the three Morrigana being The Morrígan, Badb and Nemain.
 This further supports her links to Queen Maeve, but what do you think?

-Neit God of War
+Neit, God of War

-Neit was the husband of Nemain, a God of War and member of the Tuatha de Danann.
+Neit was the husband of Nemain, a God of War and a member of the Tuatha de Danann.
 He was actually the grandfather of Balor of the Poisoned Eye; Balor was Lugh’s grandfather.
 Neit was a member of the Tuatha de Danann; however, his grandson was one of the Fomorians.
-That was not surprising, as the same applies to Balor’s grandson, Lugh who was from the Tuatha de Danann.

 Irish mythology can be confusing, especially because Gods lived for much longer than mortals, so their relation to each other often became muddled.
-Neit was also the uncle of the Dagda and he gave him his Stonehouse.
-This place now is what people refer to as the grave of Aed, who another son of the Dagda.
+Neit was also the uncle of the Dagda, and he gave him his Stonehouse.
+This place now is what people refer to as the grave of Aed, who is another son of the Dagda.

-Sometimes, mythology refers to the wife of Neit as Nemain, another goddess of the Tuatha de Danann.
-However, it sometimes claims that Badb was his real wife.
 Some people believe that Badb makes more sense as the wife of Neit.
 That was because she was the goddess of war, just like him.
 Nemain and Badb could also be the same goddess, as Nemain was thought of as a symbol of the havoc of war.

-Ogma the God of Language and Speech
+Ogma, the God of Language and Speech

 One tale claims that Ogma was the son of the Dagda and goddess Danu, mother of the Tuatha de Danann.
 Above and beyond, Ogma was the fairest son of Dagda and Danu.
 He even had hair that emitted sunrays from it as it was very bright.

-According to folklore, Ogma invented the Ogham alphabet; he taught people to write in the Ogham language.
-For that, the mythology calls him the god of language and speech.
-More tales profess that Ogma invented many languages, not just Ogham.
 He was responsible for teaching people about the art of words and poetry.
 Yet he was also an inconceivable warrior and a champion of the Tuatha de Danann.
 It is clear from our analysis of the Celtic Gods that abilities in the arts were valued just as much as physical strength in heroes and warriors.

 The mythology depicted the Celtic God as one of the iconic trios; Ogma, Lugh, and the Dagda.
-Lugh was his half-brother and the Dagda was their father.
+Lugh was his half-brother, and the Dagda was their father.
 However, some sources claim that the Dagda was his brother as well.
 Celtic myths can change to suit a specific story!

 Interestingly, Ogham is read from bottom to top on the edge of rocks vertically.
 It has actually been converted to a horizontal line, read from left to right for academic purposes.
-It is one of few languages that does not contain traditional spacing between words, the line on which letters are wrote on is continuous.
-Many of the letters in the alphabet are named after trees, further correlating the importance of nature to the Celts alongside symbols such as the tree of life and of course fairy trees.
+It is one of few languages that does not contain traditional spacing between words.
+The line on which letters are written is continuous.

-Considering how much time it would take to inscribe these markings onto stones using the tools available during the Celtic period, we can safely assume that Ogham was used for only the most important of messages, such as to mark important locations, including boundaries of rival tribes or to commemorate highly important people, be that on tombstones or at coronations of kings.
+Considering how much time it would take to inscribe these markings onto stones using the tools available during the Celtic period, we can safely assume that Ogham was used for only the most important of messages.

 The Story of Ogma and the Tuatha de Danann

-Besides being a poet and writer, Ogma was also an undefeatable warrior known for his undeniable strength.
-Some sources also claimed that Ogma resembles Herakles or Hercules of other cultural mythologies in terms of his strength.
 When the Tuatha de Danann entered Ireland initially, they fought against the Firbolg in the Battle of Mag Tuired.
-Ogma participated in this battle and they won.
+Ogma participated in this battle, and they won.
 However, the Tuatha de Danann had a new leader, Bres, who made them slaves to the Fomorians.

 During the reign of Bres, Ogma carried firewood due to his strength.
 He was the champion of the Tuatha de Danann before Lugh took his place.
 When Nuada got the kingship back, Lugh was a threat to Ogma.
 Ogma challenged him to carry an unbelievable weight of flagstones; they were both equally strong, but ultimately Lugh replaced Ogma as the champion of the Tuatha de Danann.

 When Lugh became the new leader of the Tuatha de Danann, he made Ogma the champion once again.
-They entered another battle against the Fomorians, but the result was shadowy, it is not clear who won.
+They entered another battle against the Fomorians, but the result was shadowy.
+It is not clear who won.

 Some sources claim that Ogma got into combat against Indech, the king of the Fomorians, and they both died.
 However, other sources claim that the Fomorians ran away where the Tuatha de Danann pursued them.
-To be more precise, Ogma, Dagda, and Lugh were the pursuers.
-They wanted to retain the harp of Dagda’s harper, Uthaine.

-The Three Goddesses of Prophecy and Prediction and the origin of Ireland
+The Three Goddesses of Prophecy and Prediction and the Origin of Ireland

-Ogma was the father of Tuireann and Delbaeth although some tales show that he had three sons, Mac Cuill, Mac Cecht and Mac Gréine.
+Ogma was the father of Tuireann and Delbaeth, although some tales show that he had three sons, Mac Cuill, Mac Cecht and Mac Gréine.
 The three sons of Ogma were married to three sisters.
 Those sisters were Eire, Fotla, and Banba.
 They had the talent of prophecy and prediction.

 When the Tuatha de Danann was heading to Ireland, the land’s name was Innisfail.
 The three sisters predicted many incidents that took place.
 So Ogma promised to name the land after one of them, specifically after which sister made the most accurate predictions about the Tuatha de Danann.

 Eire was the most accurate in her prophecies.
 Thus, as soon as the Tuatha de Danann reached the shores of Innisfail, they called it the land of Eire.
-The English version of the name Eire or Eireann, is Ireland, which everyone is familiar with.
+The English version of the name Eire or Eireann is Ireland, which everyone is familiar with.

 Brigid, the Celtic Goddess of Hearth and Home, Fire and Light